Simplified geologic map of the Raton-Clayton volcanic field (after Luedke and Smith, 1974).

 View south overlooking the Raton-Clayton volcanic field from the rim of Capulin Volcano's summit crater.
 Photo L. Crumpler

-The Raton-Clayton volcanic field (RCVF) is an excellent example of a large volcanic field.
+The Raton-Clayton volcanic field (RCVF) is an example of a large volcanic field.
 Volcanic fields differ from the more popular conception of volcanoes, like Hawaii or Mount St. Helens.
-Instead of one big volcano, volcanic fields consist of clusters of many small volcanoes (up to 2 miles across).
-Thousands of years may seperate the eruption of each small volcano, but they all occur within the space of a hundred miles or so, and are restricted to several hundred thousand to a million years in time.
+Instead of one big volcano, volcanic fields consist of clusters of many small volcanoes.
+Thousands of years may occur between the eruption of each small volcano, but they all occur within the space of a hundred miles or so, and are restricted to several hundred thousand to a million years in time.
 At any one time during the field's active lifetime, this means that it probably looked much as it does today.
-Each volcano consists mainly of cinders, spatters, and dark lava flows, although other types are present in many fields, the RCVF is mostly small scoria cones and associated lava flows.
+Each volcano consists mainly of cinders, spatters, and dark lava flows, although other types are present in many fields, the RCVF is mostly small scoria cones and associated lava flows, but there are a few large lava cones, such as Sierra Grande.

 The field covers nearly 7500 square miles of northeastern New Mexico and adjoining Colorado and Oklahoma.
 The distinctive characteristic of the Raton-Clayton field is its great size, young age, continental interior setting, and possible association with one of the few volcanic hot spots in the world.
 If you start traveling east, you would not encounter volcanic rocks this young again until the mid-Atlantic ridge.
 The lava compositions are also somewhat unusual.
 And it is the site of Capulin volcano, the easternmost young and easily accessible volcano in North America.